paulveillard/cybersecurity-red-team/README.md

 - They are well aware of the business objectives and the organization’s security strategy.
 Therefore, their task is to strengthen the castle walls so no intruder can compromise the defenses.

 ![red](https://github.com/paulveillard/cybersecurity-red-team/blob/main/img/red-purple-blueteam.png)

+**Red teams** are *offensive security* professionals who are experts in attacking systems and breaking into defenses. **Blue teams** are *defensive security *professionals responsible for maintaining internal network defenses against all cyber attacks and threats.

+> Red teams simulate attacks against blue teams to test the effectiveness of the network’s security.

 Table of Contents
 =================